-SKILLS DESCRIPTION SPECIFIC EXAMPLES to wear hard hats, safety glasses, safety equipment and PPE as required by the industry.
+SKILLS DESCRIPTION SPECIFIC EXAMPLES shoes and other safety related equipment as required by the industry.

-This document is intended to serve as a guide regarding the physical, emotional, intellectual, and psychosocial expectations placed on a student.
-This document cannot include every conceivable action, task, ability, or behavior that may be expected of a student.
+This document is intended to serve as a guide regarding the physical, emotional, intellectual and psychosocial expectations placed on a student.
+This document cannot include every conceivable action, task, ability or behavior that may be expected of a student.
 Meeting these technical standards does not guarantee employment in this field upon graduation.
 Ability to meet the program's technical standards does not guarantee a student's eligibility for any licensure, certification exam, or successful completion of the degree program.